-If you have a new continuous cough or a high temperature (37.8 or more), PLEASE DO NOT attend the surgery.
+If you have a new continuous cough, high temperature (37.8 or more) or have a loss or change to your senses of taste or smell , PLEASE DO NOT attend the surgery.

 We would urge patients to keep themselves up to date with the latest information about the current coronavirus outbreak by visiting nhs.uk